flameryx/wth_actors_name/README.md

 ## Features

-:camera: :camera_flash: **Image Recognition**: The user takes and uploads a picture of an actor and the app returns the name and a short bio of them!
+:camera: :camera_flash: **Image Recognition**&ast;: The user takes and uploads a picture of an actor and the app returns the name and a short bio of them!

-:movie_camera: :clapper: **Movie Recommendation**: The user inputs a movie and the app returns three other movies recommendation!
+:movie_camera: :clapper: **Movie Recommendation**&ast;: The user inputs a movie and the app returns three other movies recommendation!

+*&ast; at the moment the models are trained on about 1300 movies and 100 actors and hopefully in the near future more movies and actors will be added*

 ## Technologies&Tools